 - The detection modality and/or technology: high-throughput compatible verses sophisticated/multiplexed cellular readouts

-In order to allow for the best flexibility and highest success, we have broad expertise with multiple cellular models, readouts and techniques.
+In order to allow for the best flexibility and highest success, we have developed broad expertise with multiple cellular models, readouts and techniques.
 Regarding the evaluation of cellular events at different levels in the path toward a functional response, we have experience in:

 - Target proximal readouts: target stability (with reporter gene fusion or immunoassays), target interactors (with split reported systems), target activity (with immunoassays or via LC-MS), secondary messengers (via immunoassays or imaging for calcium as an example)